kernel243/artisan/README.md

 This package provides a set of new artisan commands for Laravel

-this package is based on another laravel package ``dannyvilla/artisan-commands``, my package adds other options which are not yet available in this one for example the use of a modular architecture with laravel ``nwidart/laravel-modules`` and many other options.
+This package is based on another laravel package ``dannyvilla/artisan-commands``, my package adds other options which are not yet available in this one for example the use of a modular architecture with laravel ``nwidart/laravel-modules`` and many other options.

 ## Installation